alexwishart/SwiftPersistenceTutorial/README.md

 }
 ```

-Now when you preform a `GET` call to your server it will lookup and return the values from your database.
+Now when you preform a `GET` call to your server, it will lookup and return the values from your database.
 You can verify this by going to [http://localhost:8080/meals](http://localhost:8080/meals), where you should see your meals.
 You can now restart your server and this data will persist, since it is stored within the database!